csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  Communicator: I'm responsible for communicating with the customer because I'm located in Toronto so I don't have any time difference with the customer.

- Frontend developer: Responsible for implementing the login and sign-up page, as well as the administration page.
+ Front-end developer: Responsible for implementing the login and sign-up page, as well as the administration page.

  Technical strengths:
  1. I worked with React before so I'm familiar with it.